PLI “Safe Return” Policy for In-Person Programs

 Why You Should Attend

 Over the last decade, insider trading has been a critical area of criminal and civil enforcement, and it will likely remain so for some time to come.
 The Supreme Court’s caselaw in the 1980s and 1990s – including such important decisions as Chiarella, Dirks, and O’Hagan – appeared to establish a relatively predictable and consistent body of law.
 But following the Second Circuit’s 2014 decision on tippee liability in Newman, the law’s contours were in flux.
-But then the Supreme Court agreed to hear the Salman appeal, and in December 2016, the Court issued its first insider trading opinion in nearly twenty years, reaffirming Dirks in striking down part of Newman’s “personal benefit” test.
-Further, in August 2017, the Second Circuit issued another ground-breaking decision in Martoma, in which the Court applied Salman in rolling back part of Newman’s “personal benefit” test.
+Then, the Supreme Court agreed to hear the Salman appeal.
+And in December 2016, the Salman Court issued its first insider trading opinion in nearly twenty years, reaffirming Dirks in striking down part of Newman’s “personal benefit” test.
+Further, in August 2017, the Second Circuit issued another ground-breaking decision in Martoma, in which the Court applied Salman in rolling back more of Newman’s “personal benefit” test.
 In June 2018, however, the Second Circuit issued an amended Martoma opinion, modifying the extent of its roll-back of Newman.
-Salman and Martoma are significant and may assist the government in its ongoing insider trading enforcement efforts, but areas of complication remain, particularly with the advent of prosecutions in the area of “political intelligence.”
+To make matters more complicated, the Second Circuit’s 2019 decision in Blaszczak seemed to provide the government an alternate (arguably easier) route to enforce insider trading law, particularly in the area of “political intelligence.”
 But then in the wake of Kelly v.
 United States (the “Bridgegate” case), the property-based offenses in Blaszczak, including those implicating insider trading, have been put into question.
 Further, in 2021, the House of Representatives passed legislation establishing the first insider trading statute.
 Clearly, the last few years have been busy for insider trading law.

 What You Will Learn